About Pinakes

 The Pinakes was not simply a finding aid.
 It was an argument about the structure of Greek literary and intellectual life, a way of seeing which conversations mattered, who participated in them, and how bodies of work related to one another across time.
 Callimachus could not have known that his catalog would outlast most of what it indexed; yet the project's underlying question persists wherever a scholarly community grows large enough to lose track of its own conversations.

-Rhetoric and composition is, we would argue, in precisely that situation.
-The field publishes across more than two dozen journals simultaneously, from CCC and College English to Kairos and Enculturation, and no comprehensive, open, discipline-specific index of that journal literature currently exists.
+Rhetoric and composition is, I would argue, in precisely that situation.
+The field publishes across more than 40 journals simultaneously, from CCC and College English to Kairos, Enculturation, and Technical Communication Quarterly, but beyond CompPile, no platform exists to track new releases or trace relationships across our disciplinary web of knowledge.
 Scholars rely on Google Scholar, JSTOR, and informal networks to track what is being published; however, none of these tools are designed for the particular contours of our discipline, and none of them are free, aggregated, and built with our questions in mind.

 This project, Pinakes, is an attempt to build the catalog that Callimachus would recognize: a living, searchable index of the field's scholarship, organized not by shelf location but by the patterns of citation, co-authorship, and thematic attention that constitute a discipline's intellectual structure.
-We named it after the original because the ambition is the same.
-We want to make the field legible to itself.
+I named it after the original because the ambition is the same.
+I want to make the field legible to itself.

 What This Is

-Pinakes indexes articles published across the core journals in rhetoric, composition, writing studies, and technical communication.
-It updates automatically via the CrossRef API and RSS feeds.
+Pinakes indexes articles and books published across the core journals and university presses in rhetoric, composition, writing studies, and technical communication.
+It updates automatically via the CrossRef API, RSS feeds, and targeted web scraping.
 The back catalog extends to the earliest records each publisher has deposited with CrossRef, which for some journals reaches back to the 1930s.

 The site also includes a set of analytical tools built on the same corpus: publication timelines that track output by journal and year, topic co-occurrence maps that surface the field's recurring preoccupations, a co-authorship network that visualizes collaborative relationships, and a citation network constructed from CrossRef reference data that reveals which articles and journals actually cite one another.